itay-cyber/Minecraft-AI/README.md

 A function to write a message into the Minecraft chat.
 Takes param `msg` which is the message to write.

+2. `ai.misc_functions.get_block()`

+Function to middle-click the block being looked at and put it into hotbar

+3. `ai.misc_functions.switch_to_hotbar_slot(slot)`

+Function that switches to slot `slot` of your hotbar.
+Minimum number 1 largest number 9

+4. `ai.misc_functions.place_block()`

+Places a block at the block being looked at.

-2. Coming soon.
+5. Coming soon.

 We are still working on the main functionality of the AI, so come back later to check out new features!

-# !WARNING!
-MINECRAFT MUST BE LAUNCHED AND YOU MUST BE IN MINECRAFT FOR THE AI TO WORK PROPERlY!!!
+# !
+WARNING !
+MINECRAFT MUST BE LAUNCHED AND YOU MUST BE IN MINECRAFT FOR THE AI TO WORK PROPERlY

 DOCS WRITTEN BY @itay-cyber